Sinus Lift & Bone Grafting

 The maxillary sinuses are located just above the upper posterior teeth.
 If the thickness of bone from the ridge of the upper jaw to the floor of the sinus is insufficient, dental implant posts can poke through into the sinus cavity.
 To remedy this risk, Dentist performs a surgical procedure called a sinus lift (sometimes called sinus augmentation or sinus elevation).

 The need for a sinus lift usually occurs because one or more of the back teeth are missing, causing bone loss over time.
-Bone loss can also sometimes happen as a result of periodontal disease as well.
+Bone loss can sometimes happen as a result of periodontal disease as well.